Nomad-Media/nomad-sdk/nomad-sdk-npm/Readme.md

 debugMode: Specifies when running functions, whether of not to print api call information.

+Place the config in a file called config.js and import it into your project.

 You are now ready to use the SDK in your project.

 > 📘 Contact: Make sure to contact Nomad Media support to get username, password, and url for your enviromnent.